langurmonkey/website-source/content/blog/2021/map-wacom-one-screen.md

 linktitle = ""
-description = "How to map a graphics tablet to a single display in a multi-monitor setup in Linux" title = "Map Wacom tablet to a single display" type = "post"
+description = "How to map a graphics tablet to a single display in a multi-monitor setup in Linux" title = "Map Wacom tablet to a single display" featured = "wacom-tablet.png" featuredalt = "Wacom Intuos graphics tablet" featuredpath = "date" type = "post"
 +++

 I have a Wacom Intuos graphics tablet for my occasional drawing and signing.
-By default, the tablet area is mapped to the whole screen area, making it almost unusable if you are using two or more monitors, as your drawing application of choice ([Krita](krita.org) in my case) usually resides in one display only.
+By default, the tablet area is mapped to the whole screen area, making it almost unusable if you are using two or more monitors, as your drawing application of choice ([Krita](https://krita.org) in my case) usually resides in one display only.

 Well, turns out there's a very easy way to map the tablet to a single display in Linux with ``xinput``.
 But first, we need to find out the display we want to map the table to with ``xrandr``.